bupt-ai-cz/BALNMP/README.md

 }
 ```

-### Code for preprocessing
+### Code for data preprocessing

-We have used the codes for extracting annotated tumor regions of all WSIs and cutting patches with fixed size from all extracted annotated tumor regions, and they may be helpful for your research.
+We provided some codes for data preprocessing, which can be used to extract annotated tumor regions of all WSIs, and cutting patches with fixed size from all extracted annotated tumor regions, they may be helpful for you.
 Please check the [code](https://github.com/bupt-ai-cz/BALNMP/tree/main/code) for more details.

 ### Example

 Here we have provided some WSIs and clinical data.
-For full access to the dataset, please contact us and the usage must follow the [license](https://github.com/bupt-ai-cz/BALNMP#license).
+For full access to the dataset, please visit the [project page](https://bupt-ai-cz.github.io/BALNMP/).

 #### WSI